 Frederick Douglass Fellowships

-The Frederick Douglass Fellowships support independent work in African-American studies and related areas.
-The author, activist, and diplomat Frederick Douglass (1818-1895), for whom the fellowships were named, was born in Talbot County, Md., about 30 miles south of Chestertown, and retained a deep attachment to the Eastern Shore until the end of his life.
+Frederick Douglass Fellowships support independent work in African-American studies and related areas.
+The author, activist, and diplomat Frederick Douglass (1818-1895), for whom the fellowships were named, was born in Talbot County, Maryland, about 30 miles south of Chestertown, and retained a deep attachment to the Eastern Shore until the end of his life.

 An annual spring semester grant of up to $1500 to a Washington College sophomore or junior to work on a research project related to African-American studies.